-- Students will participate fully in online class discussions. - Students will assume responsibility for their own success in this class. - No make-up assignments will be given for missed class participation or discussions; points will be deducted from participation grade and/or assignments that are turned in late.
-THIS IS STRICTLY ENFORCED!

-- All exercises will be completed in a timely manner, which is necessary for meaningful participation and contribution in class. - Students will visit the library at SHSU online and Google Scholar to supplement their readings on the various methodologies and will share these accounts during class discussions. - Students will make postings in SHSU Blackboard discussions as assigned.
-These postings should be related to what you are learning in the course or what we have discussed, along with your own personal school experiences.
-References to the texts and outside reading is also expected.
-Responses to others should be in-depth, relevant, contain additional questions for thought and critical discourse.
-See rubric in Appendix B for expectations for Blackboard Discussion postings. - Assignments are due by 11:59 pm on the due date and will be considered late if emailed to the professor or posted to Blackboard after the due date.
-No make-up work will be given for missed assignments.
-Points will be deducted for late work.
-Use SHSU Blackboard to send all assignments (unless otherwise specified). - Please complete the student information profile (last page of syllabus).
-Be sure to upload this page to its corresponding Dropbox on SHSU Blackboard.
+- Students will participate fully in online class discussions. - Students will assume responsibility for their own success in this class. - All assignments will be completed in a timely manner, which is necessary for meaningful participation and contribution in class. - No make-up assignments will be given for missed class discussions or for late discussion submissions. - Late points will be deducted from participation grade and/or assignments that are turned in past the due date.
+In general, a deduction of one letter grade will be deducted. - Students will visit the library at SHSU online and Google Scholar to supplement their readings on the various methodologies and will share these accounts during class discussions. - Assignments are due by 11:59 pm on the due date and will be considered late if emailed to the professor or posted to Blackboard after the due date. - Students will upload a student information profile so that alternative contact information is available for emergency situations.

-PLEASE submit all documents through Blackboard.
-All uploaded documents must have the student's last name, course number and section number, and assignment reference in the document label (i.e. Smith.EDAD6390.01.Reflection1).
+All assignments should be submitted through Blackboard.
+All uploaded documents must have the your last name, course number and section number, and assignment reference in the document label (i.e. Smith.EDAD6390.01.Reflection1).
+When emailing instructor, please include your last name and the course in the subject heading: (i.e. Smith.EDAD390)

-Student/Instructor Interaction/Communication Objectives:
+Instructor Interaction/Communication Objectives: